-Action 1 Develop monitoring protocols for 3 selected imperiled plant species.

-Action 2 Implement monitoring protocols for 3 imperiled plant species including those listed in Action 1.
+- Action 1 Develop monitoring protocols for 3 selected imperiled plant species. - Action 2 Implement monitoring protocols for 3 imperiled plant species including those listed in Action 1.

-A monitoring protocol for Biscayne Prickly Ash, Beach Peanut, Beach jacquemontia, need to be developed and implemented.
+A monitoring protocol for Beach Peanut needs to be developed and implemented.
+The established monitoring protocol for Biscayne Prickly Ash and Beach Jacquemontia should be followed